 In 1988, the City's economic growth and development received recognition from the Jacksonville Business Journal of two Green Cove Springs "Home Grown Businesses."
 The two companies receiving this prestigious designation as two of the "First Coast Fifty" businesses were Gustafson's Dairy and Taylor Precast, Incorporated.
 Each business received this honored recognition, as two of the areas' most successful sources of economic growth and development.
 Both companies were honored as significant employers of area residents and had significant contributions to economic growth and development of the City during this era.

 In late 1989, a Cultural Resource Survey of Green Cove Springs was conducted to determine the existence of historically significant characteristics of properties and sites with the community.
 The completion of this survey found approximately 198 structures of historical significance contributing to the community's early development.
 A consequence of the Cultural Resource Survey was the establishment of two National Register District Designations containing approximately 70 to 75 contributing historical structures.
 The major sites recognized in the National Register Districts are the former historic Clay County Courthouse, County Jail, Spring Park complex, St. Mary's Episcopal Church and Village Improvement Association.
 The Historical Triangle is home base for the former Historical Clay County Courthouse, County Jail (presently serves as the Clay County Archives and Research Center), the Clay County Historical Society's History, and Railroad Museums.
 The remaining buildings within the two districts consist of commercial and residential structures attributable to the early development of Green Cove Springs.
-The current River Park Inn Bed and Breakfast reflects the last remaining connection to the many grand hotels of Green Cove Springs' past era as a popular tourist destination.
-The current River Park Inn Bed and Breakfast building was formerly the Guest Cottage of the former Clarendon Hotel.
+The former River Park Inn Bed and Breakfast, originally the guest cottage of the former Clarendon Hotel, reflects the last remaining connection to the many grand hotels of Green Cove Springs' past era as a popular tourist destination.

 In July 1998, President William Jefferson Clinton signed legislation designating the Historic St. Johns River as an "American Heritage River."
 This historic river was and remains a desirable focal point for growth of the community and serves as a major component for recreational amenities and transportation opportunities related to commercial, industrial, and residential developments.